Skip to main content

 Subclinical hyperthyroidism, characterized by low thyroid-stimulating hormone (TSH) but normal thyroid hormone levels, has been linked to an increased risk of dementia and Alzheimer’s disease.
 Conversely, while the impact of subclinical hypothyroidism on cognition remains a subject of ongoing investigation, overt thyroid dysfunction undeniably affects mental sharpness, memory, and processing speed.

 Another critical area involves the sex hormones, including testosterone, estrogen, and progesterone.
 These hormones are not solely involved in reproductive health; they exert significant neuroprotective effects and influence various cognitive domains.
 Estrogen, for instance, plays a crucial role in supporting neuronal health, promoting synaptic connections, and influencing memory consolidation, particularly in women.
-As women transition through and into postmenopause, the natural decline in estrogen levels can coincide with changes in verbal memory, processing speed, and overall cognitive fluidity.
+As women transition through perimenopause and into postmenopause, the natural decline in estrogen levels can coincide with changes in verbal memory, processing speed, and overall cognitive fluidity.

 Similarly, in men, testosterone levels naturally decline with age, a phenomenon often termed andropause.
 This reduction in androgens has been consistently associated with alterations in cognitive function, including deficits in spatial memory and attention.
-Testosterone contributes to neuroprotection by reducing and maintaining within brain regions critical for learning and memory.
+Testosterone contributes to neuroprotection by reducing oxidative stress and maintaining synaptic plasticity within brain regions critical for learning and memory.
 A sustained deficit in this hormone can therefore contribute to a less resilient cognitive landscape over time.

 Beyond Sex and Thyroid Hormones